Nokia-Bell-Labs/proof-as-a-service/praas_python/README.md

 ## Setup

 1. Create an SGX-capable VM in Azure: Ubuntu 22.04 LTS, dc2s_v3.
+Note that you require an Azure account to provision the resources.
+One can use either the Azure web portal, or the Azure client from the command line.

+Note that to perform any actions, you need to be logged in.
+On the web portal, follow the instructions there.
+With Azure client, you need to perform `az login` and follow the instructions accordingly.

+Make sure you obtain store the necessary login information for the VM (e.g., ssh keys).

-	NOTE: The praas_server python runs also on Ubuntu 20.04.
+	***NOTE:*** The praas_server python runs also on Ubuntu 20.04.
 The default python in Ubuntu 20.04 is 3.8 compared with 3.10 in Ubuntu 22.04.
 Bigger datasets may fail with an out-of-memory error in python3.8.
 The proof for spamnet can be also generated in Ubuntu 20.04